Addressing health inequalities: the role of speech and language therapy

 SLT and service role in collecting and analysing data

-- An additional role of the SLT is evaluating and monitoring your caseload to ensure you are aware of the needs of everyone you are serving through your practice.
+- An additional role of the SLT is evaluating and monitoring your caseload or population you serve to ensure you are aware of the needs of everyone you are serving through your practice.
 The key to this is collecting data about your service users robustly and routinely.
+This should include basic information about the service users, eg demographic information such as age, gender, ethnicity and diagnoses (see Equality Act 2010) and outcome measures.

 - Data can then be analysed in conjunction with information you have about the local population, and prevalence/incidence of clinical conditions to see if ‘theory’ matches ‘reality’.
-Collecting data is valuable, but using data is what is powerful.

 - The government’s ‘Early Years Health Development Review Report: The Best Start for Life, A vision for the 1001 Critical Days (2021)’ cites that “good quality datasets are essential to identifying and eliminating the greatest inequalities.
 Reviewing what data is collected and ensuring it is collected in a way that is both efficient and punctual and that it is correctly recorded will make a substantial difference.” (p 101).
 Read the full government report.

-- SLTs can engage with learning from premature deaths and specific current data gathering approaches eg, reporting any death of a child (4 years plus) or person with a learning disability for a review through the Learning Disabilities Mortality Review (LeDeR) programme (LeDeR, 2021) (see the LeDer website)
+- SLTs can engage with learning from premature deaths and specific current data gathering approaches e.g., reporting any death of a child (4 years plus) or person with a learning disability for a review through the Learning Disabilities Mortality Review (LeDeR) programme (LeDeR, 2021) (see the LeDer website)

 - Collecting data can sometimes be a sensitive factor for some patients, especially with regard to ethnicity, gender and sexual orientation.
 The NHS has developed a Sexual Orientation Monitoring Information Standard which you may wish to refer to.